Janislav/nexiles.git.flow/docs/introduction.rst

 Currently we don't have the best way to use git.
-Moreover we don't have a absolute fix structure in git repositorys.
+Moreover we don't have a absolute fix structure in git repositories.

 Substantiation
 ==============

 - We want to use git flow, to  have in future a better structure of products and a better handling.

 - If we would use git flow we could work much more efficiently